 - Innovative freight transport technologies are facilitating freight transportation at a much more swift pace along with maintaining cost-effectiveness to provide better service within strict time constraints.

 COVID-19 and the global freight management system market – An Analysis:

-The COVID-19 has positively affected the freight transportation service industries worldwide, which has stimulated the growth of the global freight management system market.
+The COVID-19 has positively affected the industries worldwide, which has stimulated the growth of the global freight management system market.
 The worldwide freight forwarding market is estimated to grow at a CAGR of about 4%, which will inevitably complement the freight management system market expansion.
 Here are how the COVID-19 pandemic has facilitated the freight management system market globally.

 - Ever since the coronavirus has struck the world, people have tried to restrict their outdoor activities, resulting in which the retail footfall has sharply decreased.
 This has resulted in a spike in online shopping, thus accelerating the growth of the freight transportation system market.

 - Due to the pandemic, there has been a requirement to transport several biopharmaceutical products like medicines and vaccines, which has stimulated specialized branches of freight transportation like cold chain logistics.

 - As a result of the pandemic, there has been a trend of reducing manual labor across all industries.
 Apart from lowering the manual error possibilities, freight management systems automate several critical tasks during the pandemic when human labor is scarce.